magicalwish/blocklist/README.md

+# What does this do?
+This allows you to block a list of reddit accounts found in `blocklist.txt`.
+Enter each account on its own line.
+The two accounts listed in the file currently are just examples of how to format the file.

 # How to run this file?

 Go to your [app preferences](https://www.reddit.com/prefs/apps).
 Click the "Create app" or "Create another app" button.
 Fill out the form like so: